Paul Wieghardt

 Paul Wieghardt (1897–1969) was a German-born American artist and professor, he is known for his paintings.
 He taught at the School of the Art Institute of Chicago and Illinois Institute of Technology (IIT).

 Early life and education

-Paul Wieghardt was born 1897 in Lüdenscheid, North Rhine-Westphalia in Germany.
+Paul Wieghardt was born 1897 in Lüdenscheid, Kingdom of Prussia in the German Empire.
 His father had a painting business where he apprenticed when he was young.
 During World War I he served in the military.

 He attended school at the Cologne Academy of Fine and Applied Arts (also known as Kölner Werkschulen) starting in 1920, where he studied architecture with Martin Elsaesser and Robert Seuffert.
 At the advice of his teachers he decided to switch to fine arts.
 In 1923, he attended one semester at Bauhaus in Weimar, where he studied with Paul Klee, Wassily Kandinsky, László Moholy-Nagy, Lyonel Feininger, and Oskar Schlemmer.
 From 1925 until 1931, he attended Dresden Academy of Fine Arts, where he graduated with a degree.
 At Dresden Academy of Fine Arts he studied with Robert Sterl.